 In 1969 the house was bought and converted into a seven bedroom hotel.
 The following 25 years saw The Bath Priory prosper as a hotel and in September 1994 it was the first hotel purchased by the Brownsword family.

 At the heart of the hotel is the celebrated 3 AA Rosette restaurant, an intimate dining area with magnificent views across the hotel’s beautiful gardens.
 The restaurant offers a memorable culinary experience with a focus on fresh local produce, flavour and balance to create exciting, modern British cuisine.

 Alongside the fine dining restaurant, The Pantry adopts a much simpler, casual dining experience spilling out onto the Terrace Bar in warmer months.

 The gardens are an integral feature of The Bath Priory, covering over three acres, including a kitchen garden, meadow and lawns with plenty of private nooks for relaxing.
 Lovingly tended by Jane Moore (a Chelsea Flower Show Silver Medal winner), every season is a celebration of colour.

-The Garden Spa also offers a haven in which to escape and indulge.
-Designed to complement its natural surroundings, the Garden Spa has four treatment rooms, including one couple’s suite opening directly onto the sunken garden.
-This award-winning spa has a selection of luxurious treatments by British spa and skincare brand Elemis, an indoor pool, pool-side sauna, elliptical steam pod and shower, as well as a fitness suite.
+The Garden Spa by L'Occitane also offers a haven in which to escape and indulge.
+Designed to complement its natural surroundings, the Garden Spa by L'Occitane has four treatment rooms, including one couple’s suite opening directly onto the sunken garden.
+The only L'Occitane spa in the UK, it offers a selection of luxurious treatments by the luxury Provençal skincare brand, an indoor pool, pool-side sauna, elliptical steam pod and shower.

 The Bath Priory is part of Andrew Brownsword Hotels.